dsc-umass/project-matching/README.md

 ### Accessing the Postgres Container

-To access the Postgres Container:
+To access the Postgres Container(make sure the containers are already running):

 ```
 sudo bash db_shell.sh